IMU Comparison

 MPU+QMC5883L

-This is a highly experimental setup that approximately matches an MPU9250.
-Unlike other IMUs which consist of a single PCB, this instead relies on connecting a magnetometer to an MPU6050 or MPU6500.
-That being said, a breakout board which includes both an MPU6050 and an HMC5883L does exist: the GY-87.
-Both the QMC5883L and HMC5883L may be used, however, the QMC5883L may potentially perform better.
+This is a highly experimental setup intended to approximately replicate the functionality of an MPU9250.
+Unlike other IMUs, which consist of a single PCB, this setup relies on connecting a magnetometer to an MPU6050 or MPU6500.
+That said, a breakout board that includes both an MPU6050 and an HMC5883L does exist: the GY-87.
+Both the QMC5883L and HMC5883L may be used; however, the QMC5883L may perform better.

 Reset time | Cost | Availability | Build quality |